dkazanc/ITT_BATH_DLS/INSTALLATION.md

 	`conda install -c dkazanc tomorec`
 7. Install [CCPi Regularisation toolkit](https://github.com/vais-ral/CCPi-Regularisation-Toolkit) which might be helpful to run some denoising routines for **Objects tracking** and **Dynamic imaging** challenges.

+8. Download hyperspy and hyperspy_gui_ipywidgets repositories from https://github.com/pquinn-dls
+    This a modified version of hyperspy used at Diamond

 	`conda install ccpi-regulariser -c ccpi -c conda-forge` - for Linux or

 	`conda install -c dkazanc ccpi-regulariser ` - for Windows